Online Functional Medicine For Chronic Stress Management

 FAQs About Destressing

-Small amounts of short-lived stress that you choose are quite beneficial to your body.
-Long-term stress due to emotional trauma, chronic physical stressors, and life situations are very damaging.
-Measure your adrenal hormones, support your body’s ability to manage stress with supplements, and engage in healthy stress-reducing behaviors.
+Small amounts of short-lived stress that you choose like sports and exercise are quite beneficial to your body.
+Long-term stress due to emotional trauma, chronic physical stressors, and life situations are very damaging due to excess cortisol’s negative effect.
+The functional medicine way to address this is to measure your adrenal hormones, support your body’s ability to manage stress with supplements, and engage in healthy stress-reducing behaviors.

 Recognizing stress early is key to managing it effectively.
 Common signs include irritability, difficulty concentrating, changes in appetite, sleep disturbances, and physical symptoms like headaches or muscle tension.
 Being aware of these signs can help you take proactive steps to address stress before it escalates.